muhsinking/notebook/content/lists/Books.md

 - Everything for Everyone
 - Chain Gang All Stars
 - Scholomance (Naomi Novik)
-- Hand of the Emperor (Wahi recommends)
+- Hand of the Emperor [Wahi recommends]

 ### Philosophy

 - Capitalist Realism (Mark Fisher)
-- Keiji Nishitani (The Self-Overcoming of Nihilism + Religion & Nothingness)
+- The Self-Overcoming of Nihilism + Religion & Nothingness (Keiji Nishitani)
-- Albert Camus (The Myth of Sisyphus)
+- The Myth of Sisyphus + The Stranger (Albert Camus)
-- Simone Weil (Waiting for God)
+- Waiting for God (Simone Weil)
 - The Structure of Scientific Revolutions (Khun)
-- Nietzsche (Thus Spoke Zarathustra)
+- Thus Spoke Zarathustra (Nietzsche)
-- Kierkegaard (Either / Or)
+- Either/Or (Kierkegaard)

 ## Finished